pudly/schmopera-hugo/content/articles/maria-callas-in-concert.md

 related_companies = []
 related_people = []
 short_description = "Coming into this concert, I wasn’t exactly sure what to expect.
-Coming out of it, however, I felt a rekindled appreciation for Callas as a stage artist." slug = "maria-callas-in-concert" title = "Maria Callas in Concert" youtube_url = ""
+Coming out of it, however, I felt a rekindled appreciation for Callas as a stage artist." slug = "an-audible-huff-of-awe-and-amusement-maria-callas-in-concert" title = "An audible huff of awe and amusement: Maria Callas in Concert" youtube_url = ""

 +++